ekarbe/ekarbe.github.io/content/legal/cookies.md

 - First-party cookies (set by our domain)
 - Third-party cookies (set by other domains)
-- Local storage, session storage, or other browser-based storage devnotesnologies
+- Local storage, session storage, or other browser-based storage technologies
-- Tracking pixels, web beacons, or similar devnotesnologies
+- Tracking pixels, web beacons, or similar technologies
 - External scripts or analytics tools that might set cookies

 ## Why We Don't Use Cookies